-Every property claim filed moves through what we call the five claims milestones, each with the support of an experienced, professional claim representative.
+Every home insurance claim filed moves through what we call the five claims milestones, each with the support of an experienced, professional claim representative.

 Whether you report your claim online, to your agent, by calling us, or through your policy brand phone line, your claim is assigned to a claim professional who will guide you through the process.
 During that process, you may work with: